No Win, No Fee (818) 990-8300

 • Age Discrimination: The Age Discrimination in Employment Act (ADEA) makes it a violation to discriminate against any current employee or job applicant over the age of 40.
 It is illegal to fire, lay off, demote or take any such adverse employment action against an employee because of his or her age.

-• Race, Religion, and National Origin Discrimination: The Civil Rights Act of 1964 states that employers shall not discriminate against workers based on race or religion.
+• Race, Religion, and National Origin Discrimination: The Civil Rights Act of 1964 states that employers shall not discriminate against workers based on race (racial discrimination) or religion.
 The same law also requires employers to make reasonable accommodation for religious practices unless it presents an undue burden to the employer.
 Employers are also prohibited under federal law from discriminating against employees or job applicants based on their national origin or perceived ethnic background.
 It is also a violation of the Immigration Reform and Control Act of 1986 to discriminate against a worker or applicant based on his or her citizenship or immigration status.

 • Disability Discrimination: The Americans with Disability Act and the Rehabilitation Act require that employers cannot discriminate against current or prospective employees based on any type of physical or mental disability, or even a medical condition such as cancer.
 The employer is also required to make reasonable accommodations for disabled persons in the workplace such as constructing wheelchair ramps, providing ergonomic furniture, etc. Under the law, pregnancy is considered a disability as well.
 The Pregnancy Discrimination Act prohibits employers from discriminating against women in the workplace due to pregnancy.
 The employer is required to provide reasonable accommodations to pregnant women when necessary.